-ReproZip (Chirigati et al., 2016) is a prominent example for tools that use tracing of system calls to create ReproZip packages, which can be extracted into different environments, e.g., a container.
+ReproZip (Chirigati et al., 2016) is a prominent example of tools that use tracing of system calls to create ReproZip packages, which can be extracted into different environments, e.g., a container.
 Umbrella (Meng and Thain, 2015) is another tracing-based tool with a particular focus on high-performance computing.
-These solutions, however, are less portable and require the authors to execute them, being overall slightly less accessible than requiring just a Notebook-based workflow.
-The Popper (Jimenez et al., 2017) convention therefore gives authors a lot of flexibility by allowing them to combine software from the DevOps toolbox.
-The convention provides generic domain-independent templates for project structure, but also require authors to be familiar with a number of complex tools.
-Chuah et al. (2020) bridge between tracing and declarative approaches and also generate Dockerfiles for workflows, however, using log files and for C/C++ and Python-based workflows.
+These solutions, however, are less portable and require the authors to execute them, being overall slightly less accessible than requiring just a notebook-based workflow.
+The Popper (Jimenez et al., 2017) convention, therefore, gives authors a lot of flexibility by allowing them to combine software from the DevOps toolbox.
+The convention provides generic domain-independent templates for project structure, but it also requires that authors are familiar with a number of complex tools.
+In one work, Chuah et al. (2020) bridge between tracing and declarative approaches and also generate Dockerfiles for workflows, but by using log files and for C/C++ and Python-based workflows.
 For the tracing, they use a command-line only tool, Sciunit (That et al., 2017), developed by the same group.
-Science Capsules (Ghoshal et al., 2021) and the Cloud of Reproducible Records 2 capture end-to-end workflows, but put an emphasis on collaboration and their respective scientific disciplines, and are not connected to scientific publishing.
+Science Capsules (Ghoshal et al., 2021) and the Cloud of Reproducible Records2 capture end-to-end workflows, but they emphasise on collaboration and their respective scientific disciplines, and are not connected to scientific publishing.
 Similarly, RENKU is a platform for creating workflows with interlinking of artefacts, like the ERC, yet with a focus on collaboration and providing interactive environments, not with preserving a specific state.
-Occam (Oliveira et al., 2018) focuses on preservation of the full source code to mitigate shortcomings of only saving executable binaries.
+Occam (Oliveira et al., 2018) focuses on preserving the full source code to mitigate shortcomings of only saving executable binaries.
 Boutiques (Glatard et al., 2018) is an application description frameworks for packaging CLI tools.
-The REANA platform (imko et al., 2019) enables creation and manipulation of reproducible computational workflows of complex large scale analyses that go beyond the computational Notebooks at the core of the ERC.
-Maneage (Akhlaghi et al., 2021) focuses on the lineage aspect of computational workflows, capturing contributions pre-publication and extensions post-publication relying on GNU Make, requiring familiarity with low-level tools.
-Encapsulator (Pasquier et al., 2018) creates time capsules for reproducible code, capturing the computational environment in a virtual machine using Vagrant (Wikipedia contributors, 2021h).
+The REANA platform (imko et al., 2019) enables the creation and manipulation of reproducible computational workflows of complex large-scale analyses that go beyond the computational notebooks at the core of the ERC.
+Maneage (Akhlaghi et al., 2021) focuses on the lineage aspect of computational workflows, for example capturing contributions pre-publication and extensions postpublication relying on GNU Make, but it requires familiarity with low-level tools.
+Finally, Encapsulator (Pasquier et al., 2018) creates time capsules for reproducible code, capturing the computational environment in a virtual machine using Vagrant (Wikipedia contributors, 2021h).
 Encapsulator generates a Vagrant file and can be used with a command line interface.

 Earlier approaches similar to the ERC and ERS include Paper Mâché (Brammer et al., 2011), which uses virtual machines for capturing papers and defines a format quite similar to the ERC, the Paper Mâché file (.pm).
-This file can be inspected using an online workbench or downloaded and executed on a local computer.
-The main differences are the capturing of reviewer comments and ratings within the .pm file, the use of VMs, and Inkling (Castleberry et al., 2013) has own file formats for documents and workflow configuration based on LaTeX and creation of the required CLI commands, which is much less accessible for non-technical users than R Markdown.
+This file can be inspected using an online workbench or can be downloaded and executed on a local computer.
+The main differences are the capturing of reviewer comments and ratings within the .pm file and the use of VMs.
+Another tool, Inkling (Castleberry et al., 2013), has own file formats for documents and workflow configuration based on LaTeX and for creation of the required CLI commands, which is much less accessible for non-technical users than R Markdown.